wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-prism-based-mock-server-using-an-openapi-specification.md

 ## Serve dynamic content

-The Prism mock service is capable of serving dynamic content according to the schema definitions in the OpenAPI specification.
+The Prism mock service can serve dynamic content according to the schema definitions in the OpenAPI specification.
 To use the Prism mock service with dynamic content, clients must add the `prefer:dynamic=true` header in the request.

 To generate meaningful dynamic responses, you can use the `x-faker` attribute in schema definitions of the OpenAPI specification.
 For more information on dynamically generated responses with the `x-faker` attribute, see the [Prism documentation](https://docs.stoplight.io/docs/prism/9528b5a8272c0-dynamic-response-generation-with-faker).